MengGuo/RVO_Py_MAS/README.md

 ----
 * For very clustered workspace with a large number of robots, you may need to limit the maximal velocity and use very small step size.
 * You may add additional constraints in `RVO_update` such as the change rate of `V`, the lower bound of `V`.
-* When applying this module to experimental robot control, you may need to set the step size higher due to hardware constraints.
+* When applying this module to experimental robot control, you may need to set the **step size** higher due to hardware constraints.
-* In most practical experiments, this scheme should still work by limiting the maximal velocity.
+* In most practical experiments, this scheme should still work by limiting the _maximal velocity_.